 At 02:30 on 5th June 2020, the transit group left their location in Turkey, walked to the shore and boarded a boat at approximately 05:00.

 After 20 minutes (still in Turkish waters) when the transit group was 500 meters away from Greek waters, they were approached by one large and one small Greek Coastguard (HCG) ship.
-The HCG created waves in an attempt to push them transit group from Greek territory into Turkish waters.
-The small boat approached the transit group’s dinghy with five men on board wearing black masks, grey shirts and camouflage pants.
-The respondent alleged one was driving; one kept an eye out for the Turkish Coastguard (TCG); and two had long sticks which they used to beat and threaten everyone in order to prevent the transit group from stopping the third man, who had a knife and used it to cut a hole in their dinghy and fuel hose.
+The HCG created waves in an attempt to push the transit group from Greek territory into Turkish waters.
+The small boat approached the transit group’s dinghy.
+There were five men on board wearing black masks, grey shirts and camouflage pants.
+The respondent alleged one was driving; one kept an eye out for the Turkish Coastguard (TCG); and two had long sticks.
+They used the sticks to beat and threaten everyone in order to prevent the transit group from stopping the third man, who had a knife and used it to cut a hole in their dinghy and fuel hose.
 When the TCG approached, the HCG left.
 The respondent alleged their dinghy was slowly sinking and that the transit group used their shoes and water bottles to scoop the water out.

-After this, the TCG left and the small boat with the same five men from before came back; one got into the transit groups dinghy and told the respondent to give him his phone.
-The man attacked him with a stick and searched his pockets, but the respondent had given the phone to someone else on the boat to hide it.
+After this, the TCG left and the small boat with the same five men from before came back; one got into the transit groups’ dinghy and told the respondent to give him his phone.
+The man attacked the respondent with a stick and searched his pockets, but the respondent had given the phone to someone else on the boat to hide it.
 The respondent alleged the man beat him so badly that he was about to jump into the water; in response the man said “don’t do it” and stopped the attack.
-The masked men then dragged the transit groups dinghy back into Turkish waters.
+The officers then dragged the transit groups’ dinghy back into Turkish waters.
 The group pleaded with them to let them go, said that they have kids and they will die.
-One of the masked men replied by saying,
+One of the officers replied by saying,

 “We don’t care…die…we want you to die”